codenothing/Nlint/doc/ARGV.md

 Files
 -----

-Array of files passed along the command line to be renedered.
+Array of files passed along the command line to be rendered.

 Usage